Frequently Asked Questions

 - Immediately expel any of the suspected or confirmed child labourers and/or young workers.

 - Threaten the children or their families or hamper the progress of investigation and remediation.

 - Conceal or falsify any documentation.

-As a processing partner from Plastic Bank - involved in the conversion of collected plastic into new recycled flakes or pellets - you formally commit to the prevention of child labor in all your activities.
-As such you will strictly follow the International Labour Organization (ILO) and the U.N Convention on the Rights of the Child guide as your policy on child labor.
+As a processing partner from Plastic Bank (involved in the conversion of collected plastic into new recycled flakes or pellets), you formally commit to the prevention of child labour in all your activities.
+As such, you will strictly follow the International Labour Organization (ILO) and the U.N Convention on the Rights of the Child guide as your policy on child labour.

 When it comes to legal aspects, you will commit to always following the stricter law if more than one laws apply (e.g. state and federal, local and international) in our countries of operation.
 You will also require your own suppliers, partners and vendors to follow the stricter applicable laws and recognize children’s rights.
 You will formally commit to never used forced labour or human trafficking in any form – prison, slavery, indentured, bonded or otherwise.